Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Barriers and level-set flow for geometric evolutions

-\begin{thm} Let us suppose that \eqref{initialdatum} holds.
-Then, the Cauchy's problem \eqref{eq:limit_pb} admits a unique Lipschitz continuous bounded viscosity solution in $[0,+\infty)\times \Rd$, which is constant in $\Rd\setminus C$, for some compact set $C\subset \Rd$. \end{thm}
+\begin{theorem} Let us suppose that \eqref{initialdatum} holds.
+Then, the Cauchy's problem \eqref{eq:limit_pb} admits a unique bounded, Lipschitz continuous viscosity solution in $[0,+\infty)\times \Rd$, which is constant in $\Rd\setminus C$, for some compact set $C\subset \Rd$. \end{theorem}

-Summing up, due to the Theorems \ref{esistenzaeps} and \ref{esistenza0}, we get that, for every initial datum $u_0$ as in \eqref{initialdatum}, there exists a unique viscosity solution $u_\eps$ to \eqref{eq:limit_pb} and a unique viscosity solution $u$ to \eqref{eq:limit_pb}.
+Summing up, owing to Theorems \ref{esistenzaeps} and \ref{esistenza0}, we get that, for every initial datum $u_0$ as in \eqref{initialdatum}, there exist a unique viscosity solution $u_\ep$ to \eqref{eq:limit_pb} and a unique viscosity solution $u$ to \eqref{eq:limit_pb}.
 We define the level-set flows associated with these solutions.
 For every $\lambda\in \R$, we set

-It is well known that, as long as they are smooth, these families are solutions to the geometric flows \eqref{gf} resp. with $H_\eps$ and $H_0$ and initial datum $E_\lambda=\{x\in\Rd : u_0(x)\geq \lambda\}$.
+It is well known that, as long as they are smooth, these families are solutions to the geometric flows \eqref{gf} resp. with $H_\ep$ and $H_0$ and initial datum $E_\lambda=\{x\in\Rd : u_0(x)\geq \lambda\}$.

-Geometric evolutions can be formulated as PDEs involving distance functions from the moving front, see for instance the survey \cite{amb:geometricevolution} by Ambrosio; in the following definitions, we use them to express a regularity property both in time and space for a class of evolving sets (see \ref{stm:ii} below) w.r.t. a generic geometric law.
+Geometric evolutions may be formulated as PDEs involving distance functions from the moving front, see for instance the survey \cite{amb:geometricevolution} by Ambrosio; in the following definitions, we use them to express a regularity property both in time and space for a class of evolving sets (see \ref{stm:ii} below) w.r.t. a generic geometric law.